hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 ICMP for transports using SPUD, allowing information about the condition or state of the path or the tube to be communicated directly to a sender.

-Path declarations are always sent directly back to a sender in response to a SPUD packet.
+Path declarations may be sent in either direction (toward the initiator or responder) at any time.
 The scope of a path declaration is the tube (identified by tube ID) to which it is associated.
 Devices along the path cannot make declarations to endpoints without a tube to associate them with.
 Path declarations are sent to one endpoint in a SPUD conversation by the path device sending SPUD packets with the source IP address and UDP port from the other